textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ![Dev preview assets links](https://docs.textpattern.com/img/dev-preview-assets-links-red.png)

-The red is a warning: If you deployed the theme at this point to live status (e.g. using the ‘Developer preview’ function from the selection controls, and option for ‘Deploy to live’)...
+The red link (it is a link) is a warning: If you deployed the theme at this point to live status (e.g. using the ‘Developer preview’ function from the selection controls, and opting for ‘Deploy to live’)...

 ![Dev preview assets links](https://docs.textpattern.com/img/dev-preview-deploy-live.png)